www3838438/nomad/website/source/docs/job-specification/service.html.md

 job "docs" {
   group "example" {
     task "server" {
+      # ...driver and configuration omitted...

+      # Service stanza for advertising this task via Consul
       service {
         tags = ["leader", "mysql"]

         port = "db"

+        # Consul will consider this check passing if its able to connect
         check {
           type     = "tcp"
           port     = "db"